MSU-Libraries/sandhill/docs/routes.md

 In this case the condition is based on one of the route URL variables (`view_args.id`), but all loaded data is available.
 A `when` is considered `True` if the value would be considered true [when evaluated in Python](https://docs.python.org/3.10/library/stdtypes.html#truth-value-testing).

-By using the `variables` key in config, it is possible to send additional data to your template.
-In this example, the variable `extra` could be used on the template and would have a value of `2/edit` if the loaded route was `item/1` (i.e. if `view_args.id` was `1`).

 ### Error Handling